rfeinberg3/RUSH-LinuxShell/README.md

 * **Shell Path Management:** Manages a shell path variable to search for executable files in specified directories.

 # Installation
+Clone this repository and compile rush.c using GCC or any compatible C compiler:

 $ git clone https://github.com/yourusername/rush-shell.git